 - Specifically situates graduates for growth in engineering-related roles

-M.S. in Engineering Management
+An M.S. in Engineering Management Prepares STEM Leaders

-Gaining an M.S. in Engineering Management (MSEM) is ideal for those with STEM (Science, Technology, Engineering, Mathematics) backgrounds who seek a technical focus and hope to move into supervisory or executive roles in technical or engineering enterprises.
+An M.S. in Engineering Management (MSEM) is ideal for those with STEM (Science, Technology, Engineering, Mathematics) backgrounds who seek a technical focus and hope to move into supervisory or executive roles in technical or engineering enterprises.

 Acceptance into an MSEM program is not commonly dependent on work experience, but rather on a bachelor’s degree in a STEM or STEM-related field, such as a physical science or information technology.
-Experienced engineers and business professionals, as well as recent graduates of bachelor’s degree programs looking to gain industry-specific leadership skills can benefit from earning an MSEM.
+Experienced engineers and business professionals, as well as recent graduates of bachelor’s degree programs looking to gain industry-specific leadership skills, can benefit from earning an MSEM.

 MSEM programs provide a specialized alternative to traditional business programs: they focus specifically on management and organizational leadership of technical or engineering projects.
 Course content typically examines ways in which finance, staff, and technical requirements connect to form a cohesive, efficient organization that produces high-quality output.